-The programme must include at least one of the following courses: Comparative Company Law, European Competition Law, European criminal law, Europees en nationaal constitutioneel recht, Family law in Europe, International commercial law; or, as an elective, one of the semi-compulsory courses from the European Law School or Globalisation and Law master's programmes
+The programme must include at least one of the following courses:

+Comparative Company Law, European Competition Law, European criminal law, Europees en nationaal constitutioneel recht, Family law in Europe, International commercial law; or, as an elective, one of the semi-compulsory courses from the European Law School or Globalisation and Law master's programmes

 - a. the courses of the master's programmes

 - > Forensica, Criminologie en Rechtspleging

 - Recht en Arbeid

 - European Law School

 - Globalisation and Law

-- b. the courses
+- as named in this annex

 - .
 Advocaat en ethos / The good lawyer

 - .
 Customs law

 - .
 Advanced customs law

 - .
 Global tax policy and governance